black-rustx/Token-Freezer/README.md

-# ❄️ Token Freezer: Take Control of Your Token Liquidity 🚀
+# ❄️Token Freezer: Take Control of Your Token Liquidity🚀

 ### 📌 **Overview**
 The **Token Freezer** is your ultimate tool for managing token liquidity!
 It tracks wallets buying your token from **Raydium AMM V4 Pools** and executes freeze transactions.
 This ensures users cannot sell their tokens immediately, giving you **full control** over the pool's flow and stability. 🛡️💎